NoamInTech/Portfolio-V2/README.md

 # Responsive-Portfolio
 This is my SheCodes Responsive Workshop Project.
-You cqn check it out here: https://dynamic-sunshine-158d26.netlify.app/
+You can check it out there: https://dynamic-sunshine-158d26.netlify.app/